visualia/visualia3/docs/guide/get-started/deno.md

 # Deno and Visualia

-For Deno, it makes sense to use Visualia's Typescript-based source files.
+For Deno, it is recommended to use Visualia's Typescript-based source files.

 Create `index.ts` as follows:

 ```ts
 // index.ts